peter-jansson/clab2019gscans/README.md

 # clab2019gscans
-Parsers and analysers of data from reference [1].
+Parsers and analysers of data from reference [1], structured into folders corresponding to the language or platform used.

 ![LGPL-3](https://www.gnu.org/graphics/lgplv3-with-text-154x68.png)